Informatievlaanderen/VSDS-LDES-E2E-testing/ldes-server-simulator/README.md

 ## Retrieve Available Fragments and Aliases

 You can use a regulator browser, [Postman](https://www.postman.com/), [curl](https://curl.se/) or any other HTTP client to query the simulator.
-The root url of the simulator allows to query for the available fragments (uploaded pages) and aliases (configured redirects).
+The root url of the simulator allows to query for the available fragments (uploaded pages) and aliases (configured redirects), as well as the returned responses (count and an array of timestamps).

 To query the available fragments and aliases from the (Bash) command line using curl: